Ellsworth, Maine: Settlement and incorporation (1763–1800)

 In 1773 the first schooner was built at Ellsworth.
 This was the Susan and Abigail, named after daughters of the two most prominent citizens, American Loyalist Benjamin Milliken and Benjamin Joy.
 The vessel carried pine shingles and oak staves in annual voyages to the West Indies.
 In the years up to the beginning of the 20th century, many schooners of various sizes were built in Ellsworth shipyards along the Union River.

 Albert Davis records that in the latter part of the 18th century, Ellsworth was known as the Union River Settlement and was adjacent to the settlements of Surry (to the east) and Trenton (to the south).
 Later it was organized as Plantation No. 7 and at times called Bowdoin and New Bowdoin.
 In 1798 the inhabitants petitioned to be incorporated under the name Sumner.
 That name having been already taken by a settlement in present-day Oxford County, Maine, the town was incorporated by the Commonwealth of Massachusetts in 1800 as Ellsworth, named for Oliver Ellsworth, the Connecticut delegate to the 1787 National Convention that was then working on a Constitution for the new United States of America, and later the third Chief Justice of the Supreme Court.
-Oliver Ellsworth is thought to be first to suggest the name "United States of America".
+Oliver Ellsworth had proposed the use of "the United States" to identify the government under the authority of the Constitution during the Constitutional Convention proceedings beginning on June 20, 1787.

 Davis reports that in the late 1770s, there were British raids on the Union River Settlement, with attempts to appropriate local cattle.
 However, there were no formal battles in the Ellsworth area during the Revolutionary War.

+Early statehood and growth (1800–1860)

 In 1838, Ellsworth became the county seat of Hancock County, replacing Castine.
 The 1838 county buildings still stand, west of the Union River, on Bridge Hill.

-In 1859, when the town's population was 4,009, industries included nine sawmills, two gristmills, one tannery, one carding machine, one pottery maker, eight brickyards, thirteen shipbuilders, five pail factories, two edge tool factories, one carriage manufacturer and eight box-making establishments.
+By 1859, when the town's population was 4,009, Ellsworth had developed into a significant industrial center.
+Industries included nine sawmills, two gristmills, one tannery, one carding machine, one pottery maker, eight brickyards, thirteen shipbuilders, five pail factories, two edge tool factories, one carriage manufacturer and eight box-making establishments.

+Civil War era and late 19th century (1860–1900)

 Between 1860 and 1865, Ellsworth sent 653 soldiers to fight in the Civil War, according to historian Albert Davis.
 This was at a time when there were only 847 (male) voters in the area.
 Military training was held in front of the county buildings on Bridge Hill, west of the Union River, at the site of the present Civil War Monument.

 In 1869, Ellsworth was incorporated as a city by the Maine Legislature.
 The first City Hall was Hancock Hall, which stood at the corner of Main Street and School Street.
 It was destroyed by the Great Ellsworth Fire of 1933.

 In 1888, electricity was introduced into the Ellsworth area.

 The disputed city elections in 1896 resulted in the appointment of two separate Ellsworth police forces, each of which threatened to arrest the other.